 The table below shows the current enrollment by each of the four sites.
-The Washington site shows a count of 39.
-Alongside these Blended Learning/Independent Study program students 25 additional students partook of a daily attendance pilot program carried out by our collaborative partner, SIATech.
-Presently, the 25 students in the daily attendance pilot program are registered under the SIATech charter school and CDS number.
+The Washington site shows two separate amounts; the first for the Blended Learning/Independent Study program and the second for the daily attendance pilot program.
+Presently, the 44 students in the daily attendance pilot program are registered under the SIATech charter school and CDS number as a part of our pilot year study program.
 These students are in the process of being transferred to the OYA student rolls for the new school year.
-This will bring our total current enrollment to 187.
+This will bring our total current enrollment to 207.
+Each OYA teacher has a class load capacity for up to 38 students.

 This following set of data -ADA Attendance- shows the number of students at each site that qualify to draw ADA.
-The 61 identified students represent 37.4% of the student population (from the 163 students enrolled at the SCCOE).
+The 61 identified students represent 37.4% of the student population

+(from the 163 students enrolled at the SCCOE).
 As stated above the SIATech daily attendance program maintained its own ADA accounting.
 SIATech drew ADA on its entire student population because of its workforce development program designation.
 The majority of OYA Blended Learning/Independent Study students are over 18 and do not qualify for ADA.
 This is one of the reasons why establishing OYA as a charter school was pursued.

 Milpitas The Hub South County Washington TOTALS

+Current 12 70 42 39+44=83 207

-Current Enrollment 12 70 42 39 163
+Enrollment 12 70 42 35+44-03 207

+ADA Δ 20 11 17 61

-ADA Attendance 4 29 11 17 61
+Attendance 4 29 11 17 61